 If you have made the decision to live in Portugal, your expatriation will necessarily go through a move.
 Leaving your country and moving to Portugal can become a brain teaser if you are unprepared and if you do not know which trusted carrier to turn to.
-The organization of a move from United-Kingdom or another country to Portugal must be done with preparation and certain precautions must be taken.
+The organisation of a move from United-Kingdom or another country to Portugal must be done with preparation and certain precautions must be taken.
+Indeed, moving to another country is not easy if you are not prepared.
 How to prepare for your move ?
 What are the precautions to take to move from your country to Portugal ?
-Bob, the expatriate assistant in Portugal, tells you everything about moving serenely to Portugal.
+How to move to Portugal ?
+Lisbob, the expatriate assistant in Portugal, tells you everything about moving serenely to Portugal.

 For most people who choose to move to Portugal, registering their vehicle is often part of the process.
 As often during an expatriation, things are not so simple!
-Indeed, if you have the right to move to Portugal with your favorite vehicle, you also have rules to respect when you register your car.
+Indeed, if you have the right to move to Portugal with your favorite vehicle, you also have rules to respect when you register your car if you want to not pay huge ISV tax.
+Indeed, some people think that legalising a car in Portugal is an easy task, but they discover quickly that it is by far one of the most difficult and complicated thing to do when you go to live in Portugal.
+A dirty engine, a bit too optimistic on the time needed by portuguese authorities to check documents, there are lot of mistakes and trap that you need to avoid if you want to import you car and ask for ISV tax exemption.
 In order to import your vehicle to Portugal it is necessary to avoid mistakes that can be fatal.
 What are the 5 mistakes to avoid when legalising your car in Portugal ?
 What are the pitfalls to avoid when importing a vehicle ?
-Bob, the expatriate's assistant in Portugal, tells you the 5 mistakes you should not make when registering your vehicle in Portugal.
+Lisbob, the expatriate's assistant in Portugal, tells you the 5 mistakes you should not make when registering your vehicle in Portugal.

 Living in Portugal with your vehicle also means complying with the mandatory car technical inspection.
 These inspections are used to ensure the proper functioning of the vehicle and to detect any anomalies.
+When you import and legalise your car in Portugal the technical car inspection is the first step.
 Portugal is also inspecting the pollution in order to fight climate change.
 If you live in Portugal, you have to respect some deadlines to pass car inspection.
 What are the mandatory deadlines for your car to pass the technical control?
 How to pass the technical control for his car in Portugal ?
-Bob, the Expats Personal Assistant in Lisbon and Portugal, tells you everything.
+Lisbob, the Expats Personal Assistant in Lisbon and Portugal, tells you everything.

 When we dive for the first time in the Atlantic Ocean in Portugal, it is often a surprise that awaits us.
 In fact, the waters of Portugal's coasts are rather cold compared to those of the Mediterranean Sea.
 A period of mental and physical preparation is necessary to enjoy a swim in the waters of the beaches of Portugal.
 However, there are some places where the temperature of the water is warmer and warmer.
-Bob, the expatriate's assistant in Portugal, has gathered for you the top 5 beaches with warm waters so you can enjoy the Atlantic Ocean without freezing.
+Where are the beach with warm water in Portugal ?
+Lisbob, the expatriate's assistant in Portugal, has gathered for you the top 5 beaches with warm waters so you can enjoy the Atlantic Ocean without freezing.

 In recent years, the number of supporters of topless or nudism has increased in Portugal.
 For a long time, the topless, nudism and naturism are no longer considered as marginal practices, and places favorable to total exposure to the sun have blossomed.
 However, we must be careful to respect the practices of nudism in Portugal, and especially not to go wrong place!
 There are 8 official places recognized by the authorities and others that are less so.
 What are the best beaches for topless and nudism in Portugal ?
 What are the rules and practices to respect for naturism on Portuguese beaches ?
-Bob, the assistant of expats in Portugal tells you all about the best beaches to do topless or nudism in Portuguese land.
+Lisbob, the assistant of expats in Portugal tells you all about the best beaches to do topless or nudism on Portuguese sand in 2019.